maciejluczka/calendar/README.md

 - Arkadiusz Walkowiak

 ## Requirements:
-Access to SQL databases, some somple is in ./sql directory.
+Access to SQL database (we have usead Xampp), some sample of db is in ./sql directory.